Plant Balancing

 Plant Balancing: Shaping technology for the future together!

-We design a model to simulate different load cases and system configurations in order to process the facility balancing using process simulation.
+We design a model to simulate different load cases and system configurations in order to process the plant balancing using process simulation.
 We compare the resulting energy balances according to the specifications and technical evaluation criteria (e.g. from the EU taxonomy).

 We are looking forward to answering your questions